SenSaa/Pedometer0/README.md

 # Pedometer (0)
 Step counter that counts the steps.

-For a more advanced version that utilises a service, check my other pedometer app.
+For a more advanced version that utilises a service, check my other [pedometer app] (https://github.com/SenSaa/Pedometer).

 For this application to work, device must have a built-in hardware step sensor.